digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/packages/implementations/daml-finance-instrument-option.rst

 This package contains the *implementation* of different option types, defined in the following modules:

+- :ref:`EuropeanCash.Instrument <module-daml-finance-instrument-option-european-instrument-57671>`:
+  Instrument implementation for cash-settled European options
+- :ref:`EuropeanCash.Factory <module-daml-finance-instrument-option-european-factory-15301>`:
+  Factory implementation to instantiate cash-settled European options
-- :ref:`European.Instrument <module-daml-finance-instrument-option-european-instrument-57671>`:
+- :ref:`EuropeanPhysical.Instrument <module-daml-finance-instrument-option-european-instrument-57671>`:
-  Instrument implementation for European options
+  Instrument implementation for physically settled European options
-- :ref:`European.Factory <module-daml-finance-instrument-option-european-factory-15301>`:
+- :ref:`EuropeanPhysical.Factory <module-daml-finance-instrument-option-european-factory-15301>`:
-  Factory implementation to instantiate European options
+  Factory implementation to instantiate physically settled European options

 Check out the tutorial on
 :doc:`How to use the Option extension package <../../tutorials/instrument-modeling/option-extension>`